apache/iceberg-docs/README.md

 # Apache Iceberg Documentation Site (Archived)

 > [!WARNING]
-> This repository is archived the website for Apache Iceberg documentation.
+> This repository an archive for the old Apache Iceberg documentation.
 This was moved to the [main Iceberg repository](https://github.com/apache/iceberg/tree/main/site).
 > Please submit any website or documentation related [issues](https://github.com/apache/iceberg/issues) and [pull requests](https://github.com/apache/iceberg/pulls) to the
 > main repository.